|< Previous Section||Home||Next Section >|

-Constant rate of change always involves two quantities changing together smoothly and continuously.
+Constant rate of change always involves two quantities varying together smoothly and continuously.

 constant rate with respect to each other if, and only if,

-changes in one are proportional to changes in the other.
+variations in one are proportional to variations in the other.

-Suppose that y changes at a constant rate with respect to x.
-Then $dx$ is an amount (large or tiny) by which the value of x varies, and $dy$ is amount by which the value of y varies in relation to the variation $dx$ in $x$.
+Suppose that y varies at a constant rate with respect to x.
+Then $dx$ is a variation (large or tiny) in x as x varies, and $dy$ is a variation in y as the value of y varies in relation to the variation $dx$.

 The value of y when $x=0$ is represented by the letter b, thus $y=b$ when $x=0$.

-Therefore, $y=mx+b$ is the general form of the relationship between values of two quantities that change at a constant rate with respect to each other.
+Therefore, $y=mx+b$ is the general form of the relationship between values of two quantities that vary at a constant rate with respect to each other.

 The letter m represents the value of that constant rate of change.

-We speak of differentials in two quantities’ measures only when their measures change at a constant rate with respect to each other.
+We speak of differentials in two quantities’ measures only when their measures vary at a constant rate with respect to each other.

 The letter “d” in “$dy$” means “a little variation in the value of y”.
 Similarly, “$dx$” means “a little variation in the value of x”.
 If k represents the constant rate of change of y with respect to x then $dy=k\cdot dx$.
 In words, “$dy=k\cdot dx$” means “a little variation in y is k times as large as the variation in x during which dy happened”.

-Again, we speak of differentials in two quantities’ measures only when the quantities change at a constant rate with respect to each other over some interval of the independent variable.
+Again, we speak of differentials in two quantities’ measures only when the quantities vary at a constant rate with respect to each other over some interval of the independent variable.

-Suppose the mass m of a bacterial culture, measured in grams, changed at a constant rate of 5 grams/hr with respect to time, measured in hours, for a period of t hours.
-This means that within this period, any change in the culture’s number of grams will be 5 times as large as the change in the number of hours since measurements began that produced it.
+Suppose the mass m of a bacterial culture, measured in grams, varied at a constant rate of 5 grams/hr with respect to time, measured in hours, for t hours.
+This means that within this period, any variation in the culture’s number of grams will be 5 times as large as the variation in the number of hours since measurements began that produced it.

-Let $dm$ represent a differential in the culture’s mass during this period, and let $dt$ represent the differential in the number of hours during which $dm$ happened.
-Then $dm = 5dt$, regardless of the value of $dt$.
+Let $dm$ represent a differential (a varying change) in the culture’s mass during this period, and let $dt$ represent the differential (a varying change) in the number of hours during which $dm$ happens.
+Then $dm = 5dt$ as the value of $dt$ varies.

-Important: All of a-d are necessarily true only under the condition that values of dt are within the period of time that the mass changed at a constant rate of 5 grams/hr.
+Important: All of a-d are necessarily true only under the condition that values of dt are within the period of time that the mass varied at a constant rate of 5 grams/hr.